 How Do These Two Companies Approach Multi-GPU Setup?

-AMD and Nvidia seem to be locked into an eternal struggle for supremacy in the GPU world and although the green team was the first to market with their SLI technology, team red wasn’t lagging too far behind.
+AMD and Nvidia seem to be locked into an eternal struggle for supremacy in the GPU world and although the green team was the first to hit the market with their SLI technology, team red wasn’t lagging too far behind.

 Although there are certain games out there where an increase in performance is noticeable or even doubled in some rare cases, it’s clear that neither AMD nor Nvidia truly realized the potential of a multi-GPU setup.